ScilifelabDataCentre/dds_cli/docs/web.rst

 2. Login
 """"""""""

 2.1.
-Go to https://delivery.scilifelab.se/ (if you're met with an error message, try https://dds.dckube.scilifelab.se/ instead, and let us know that the first url does not work).
+Go to https://delivery.scilifelab.se/.
 You should see the following page.

     .. image:: _static/login.png
         :width: 400